Petrol, Diesel Prices: Fuel Prices Remain Unchanged Across Metros Today

-Petrol, Diesel Prices Today: Fuel prices remained unchanged today on June 9, 2022 for the 18th consecutive day across four metros.
+Petrol, Diesel Prices Today: Fuel prices remained unchanged today on June 10, 2022 for the 19th consecutive day across four metros.
+They were last revised on May 22, 2022, after Finance Minister Nirmala Sitharaman had announced a cut in excise duty on petrol by Rs 8 per litre and Rs 6 per litre on diesel.

+After the announcement, fuel prices had come down across the country and since then have remained stable, despite global crude oil prices having risen.
+Oil marketing companies like Indian Oil, Bharat Petroleum and Hindustan Petroleum have indicated to the Government about their rising under-recoveries due to the price freeze while international crude prices have soared.

+The Indian crude basket comprising of Oman, Dubai and Brent crude, is at $121.28 per barrel.

 In Mumbai petrol costs Rs 111.35 per litre while diesel is priced at Rs 97.28 a litre.
 Among the four metro cities, fuel prices remain the highest in Mumbai.